Hong Kong police charge two Stand News editors with sedition

 The National Security police said in a statement on Thursday that they had charged two men, aged 34 and 52, with a count each of “conspiracy to publish seditious publications”.

+The charge of “conspiracy to publish seditious publications” was applied to an online media company, police said, without naming Stand News, reported Reuters.

-The statement did not name those who were charged, but some local media reports said the two charged were former senior editors at the outlet.
+The statement did not name those who were charged, but some local media reports said they were former senior editors at the outlet.

 The former senior editors are reportedly Chung Pui-kuen and Patrick Lam, according to the Associated Press, which cited local reports.